OctopusDeploy/blog/blog/2021-08/workers-explained/index.md

 ![Octopus dashboard showing Project.Worker.Pool variable with multiple values.](octopus-worker-pool-variable.png)

 ## How do Workers execute differently from targets?
-If you've ever attempted to execute two deployments against the same target machine, you may have noticed the deployments seem to bounce back and forth between the tasks, executing one step at a time.
+If you attempt to execute two deployments against the same target machine, you may notice the deployments seem to bounce back and forth between the tasks, executing one step at a time.
 This behavior was designed to protect the target from multiple deployments attempting to update the same resource at the same time, such as an IIS metabase.
 Workers, on the other hand, are configured to handle multiple tasks simultaneously.

 :::information
 Activities such as `Acquire Packages` result in a Worker being locked, and any other deployment/runbook using the same Worker is in a wait state.